'Donut hole' shields neighbors from ST3 taxes

 Or, as the county Assessor's Office calls is a 'donut hole.'

-About 20 properties on the border of Renton and King County around the intersection of 163rd Ave SE and SE 135th St. are on an island of land, not considered within Sound Transit's taxing district.
+About 20 properties on the border of Renton and King County around the intersection of 163rd Avenue SE and SE 135th Street are on an island of land, not considered within Sound Transit's taxing district.

 "We love it!" said Butch Trudeau, who is well aware he's one of the lucky ones.